Top Tips for Healthy Plane Travel

 This is something most of us don’t think about, but there is so much junk light, aka blue or halogen light, in airports, and in planes.
 And, since we all have devices, you’re likely going to be staring into the blue light of a device as you fly.
 This strains our eyes and thus our brains, and can be especially harmful in the evenings, challenging what our body knows to be wind-down time.

--To combat the blue light, and relax your brain and nervous system, I wear Swanwick blue-light-blocking glasses.
+-To combat the blue light, and relax your brain and nervous system, I wear the original Swanwick blue-light-blocking glasses.
 But, there are lots of companies with less tinted lenses these days.
 Search for "blue-blockers" to find ones that suit you best.

 -You can also place your devices into "night shift" mode to give the screen an amber hue.
 You'll only notice it for a moment and your eyes will quickly adjust.

 In fact, on a recent trip, I didn't sleep at all the night before I left and was fried and exhausted as I got to the airport.
 I was sad that I'd feel awful when I arrived.
 So, I put on my blue-blockers as I walked into the airport and wore them until I was outside the airport at my destination.
 I felt rejuvenated and was even rested enough to make a girls dinner without any fatigue!